TribusK2/node-mongo-docker/README.md

 # 3. Logs
 All logs from backend are logged in their console.
 Use command `docker logs -f my_backend_service` in terminal to view them.<br>
 Error logs of the running server are stored in the external file `./logs/backend/errors.log` in separate Docker volume and will be accessible even if all containers down.
 File will create automatically when backend container start.

+# 4. Database
+App use Mongo database which is stored in folder `./dbs/mongo` as Docker volume.
+This allow to keep database after all docker containers down.
+App will automatically connect Docker's keeped database base on configuration in `./docker-compose.yaml` file.<br>
+Stop All Docker containers and remove folder `./dbs/mongo` to clear database, e.g. by PowerShell with command `Remove-Item ./mongo -Recurse -Force` inside `./dbs/` directory (You will need admin permissions).
+New clear instance of the database will create automatically after call command `docker-compose up -d`.